Tuesday, 16 June 2015

 The combat system can cheat and deceive to make the combat more interesting.
 The combat system needs to provide constant intimate situations Elite battles were made of.
 Possibly this can be achieved in having the perspective and coordinate space "close" to the player.
 Again, multiplayer hinders this possibility.

 NPC and enemy interactions?
-The encounters with the other ships could be a bit more richer than in the original: Enemy ships could occasionally fight each other, and even use the hyperdrive to escape.
+The encounters with the other ships could be more richer than in the original: Enemy ships could occasionally fight each other, and even use the hyperdrive to escape.
 Many Elite remakes make use of this.
 Adding these elements ought to be made carefully, though.
 For example, the game can still create new enemy ships "out of nothing", when the situation so requires.
 In any way, coolness and narrative engagement should trump reality.

 What else?
 As an additional point, I also think the player should not be forced to read much more during the game than in the original.
 It should not incorporate “scripted storylines”, or sprawling radio discussions with the NPC ships.
 The exception could be the missions, but even there the text ought to be quite terse and to the point.